"Celebrating 10 Years of Senior Care in Tampa Bay"

 Caring for an Alzheimer’s Patient: A Family Guide.
 American Health Assistance Foundation.
 1994, revised 1998.
 This 34-page booklet discusses the issues involved in caring for an Alzheimer’s patient, including family involvement, tips for creating a safe home environment, and support groups and respite care options for caregivers of

 Snyder, Lisa.
-Speaking our minds: personal reflections from individuals with Alzheimer’s.
-New York: W. H. Freeman, 1999.
-ISBN: 0716732246.
+Speaking our minds: What It’s Like to Have Alzheimer’s, Revised Addition.
+New York: W. H. Freeman, 2009.
+ISBN: 1932529500.
 Seven individuals of various ages and backgrounds express their thoughts and feelings about what it is like to have Alzheimer’s disease, to live with it day to day, and to cope with its impact on their lives.Alzheimer’s patients.

 Payment Concerns